 The Environmental Audit Committee (EAC) has launched a new inquiry about the role of the financial sector in the UK’s net-zero transition, with the Glasgow Financial Alliance for Net Zero (GFANZ) a key focus.

-“A year on from when Mark Carney launched the GFANZ initiative, our committee is keen to explore how this work can be most effective at driving down global emissions,” said EAC chairman Philip Dunne.
+“A year on from when Mark Carney launched the GFANZ initiative, our committee is keen to explore how this work can be most effective at driving down global emissions,” said EAC chair Philip Dunne.

 “Collectively, the alliance represents nearly 40% of global private financial assets, and represents an enormous opportunity to influence meaningful action to cut emissions and support renewable energy generation.”